The Book of Souls: Writing and recording

 Harris states that many of the songs were written and immediately recorded in the studio, adding to the record's "live feel".
 Guitarist Janick Gers explains that this involved abandoning their previous approach of spending several weeks writing and rehearsing, which meant that they "went into the studio with only outlines and finished writing the songs in the studio - so we were actually learning them, rehearsing them, and putting them down all at once".
 According to guitarist Adrian Smith, the pressure this created was positive "because it snaps you into action".
 Gers states that each member brought in approximately an hour of original music to the sessions, even though they "might only want to use 15 minutes of it", the result being "a really broad spectrum of musical ideas".
 As with all of their studio collaborations with Shirley, most of the album was recorded live with lots of first takes used for added spontaneity.

-"Shadows of the Valley", "Death or Glory", "Speed of Light" and "If Eternity Should Fail" were the first songs written for the album, the last of which, according to Dickinson, was originally written for a potential solo album and features the band's first collective use of drop D tuning.
+"Shadows of the Valley", "Death or Glory", "Speed of Light" and "If Eternity Should Fail" were the first songs written for the album, the last of which, according to Dickinson, was originally written for a potential solo album which he eventually reworked as The Mandrake Project, and features the band's first collective use of drop D tuning.
 Smith states that "Speed of Light" and "Death or Glory" were two of a small minority of tracks completed prior to the recording sessions, and mark the first collaboration between Smith and Dickinson (without Harris) since both members rejoined Iron Maiden in 1999.
 With both tracks, Smith and Dickinson deliberately wrote shorter songs in an attempt to hark back to previous singles "2 Minutes to Midnight" (1984) and "Can I Play with Madness" (1988).
 According to Dickinson, "Death or Glory" is about First World War triplanes.